 Given the lack of resources for wildlife protection around the world, including in the EU, finding ways to understand what works and share lessons learned is critical.
 The guide explains this can be done internally within organizations, or externally through forums such as the Herman Goldstein Award for Excellence in Problem-Oriented Policing and scientific papers.

 The final paragraph of the guide ends with a word of encouragement: For readers who are ready to take on a problem-oriented project after reading this guide, we wish you all the best.
 Take comfort in the old adage, ‘problem solvers are made not born’.
 You and your colleagues are likely to run into frustrations along your road to success.
 Learn from the ups and downs of your project, and share these experiences with others, so we can all learn together.
 The value of a collection of problem-oriented case studies on wildlife prevention should not be underestimated.
 These small projects will help move us towards a better understanding of what works and what does not work in wildlife protection.

 This article contains edited passages and figures from the guide Problem-Oriented Wildlife Protection.

 Lemieux, A.M. & Pickles, R.S.A.
 (2020).
 Problem-Oriented Wildlife Protection.
 Phoenix, AZ: Center for Problem-Oriented Policing, Arizona State University.

-Interest from practitioners has resulted in the translation of the guide into Bahasa-Indonesia, French, Thai and Bahasa-Malaysia.
-Spanish to be released soon.
+Interest from practitioners has resulted in the translation of the guide into Bahasa-Indonesia, French, Thai, Bahasa-Malaysia and Spanish.